SQLstream makes a number of date / time and conversion functions available.

 |LOCALTIMESTAMP||Returns the current timestamp as defined by the computer on s-Server is running.
 Time is always returned as UTC (GMT), not the local timezone.|

-Of these, the SQL extension CURRENT_ROW_TIMESTAMP and the SQL expression ROWTIME (/sql-reference-guide/select-statement/rowtime-column/) are the most useful for a streaming context, because they give you information about the times of streaming data as it emerges, not just when the query is run.
-This is a key difference between a streaming query and a traditional RDMS query: streaming queries remain “open,” producing more data, so the timestamp for when the query was run does not offer good information.
+in a streaming context, it is more helpful to use the SQLstream function CURRENT_ROW_TIMESTAMP or the SQL expression ROWTIME are the most useful, because they give you information about the times of streaming data as it is processed, not just when the query is started.
+This is a key difference between a streaming query and a traditional RDMS query: streaming queries remain “open”, producing more data, so the timestamp for when the query was run does not offer useful information.

 For a variety of reasons related to syncing streams, it is best practice to run s-Server in UTC.
 The server is set to run in UTC by default.
 Unless all agents will be in the same time zone as s-Server, it is preferable to keep s-Server set to UTC.

 By default, all time functions return time in UTC (GMT), including CURRENT_ROW_TIMESTAMP.
-If the server has been set to run in a local time zone, then both LOCALTIMESTAMP and LOCALTIME will return values in the local time zone.
+If s-Server has been set to run in a local time zone, then both LOCALTIMESTAMP and LOCALTIME will return values in the local time zone.
 Otherwise, LOCAL and CURRENT values will be the same.

 Time data accessed via JDBC are accessed as Java timestamp values and follow Java data semantics.
 A Java java.sql.Timestamp object contains a long (64 bit signed integer) field that represents the number of milliseconds since January 1st, 1970 UTC.
 (For example, on any particular day, 6:00AM PST and 9:00AM EST are the same moment, and both correspond to the same java.sql.Timestamp.)